 - Improve your knowledge of a selected Theme using a brand new feature!

 - See various Bible statistics: word count, verse count, number of chapters, etc.

-The program ‘Verses’ is a variation on this theme.
-If you want to brush up your knowledge of the scriptures, particularly the location of key scriptures, then this tool will help you and provide a fun way of keeping you sharp.
-Included in the program are puzzles such as ‘Jumbled Words‘ — the Bible verse is displayed with all the words jumbled up, and you have to guess the correct order; ‘Find the Missing Words‘ displays the verse with three words missing, and you have to guess from the selection provided which words should fit.
+If you want to brush up your knowledge of the scriptures, particularly the location of key scriptures, then this collection of puzzles will help you and provide a fun way of keeping you sharp.
+Included in the program are puzzles such as ‘Jumbled Words‘ — the Bible verse is displayed with the words jumbled up, and you simply have to guess the correct order; ‘Find the Missing Words‘ displays the verse with three random words missing, and you have to guess from the selection provided which words should fit.

 The App has been fully revised to work with the latest version of Windows.
 It is also now based as far as possible on the 2013 revision of the New World Translation!

 Using the App

 The app can help to keep your mind refreshed with knowledge of your favorite key scriptures.
 Initially it places all Bible verses into one of three categories, Easy, Moderate, or Hard.
 Whenever you play any of the puzzles, you can select one or more categories to select the puzzle difficulty for that session.

 The app sets up a randomized collection of verses for each of these categories, and then saves this list for you to use in all the puzzles.
 It keeps tabs on the verse that is next in line until it reaches the end of the list.
 When this occurs, the app creates a new randomized list and starts all over again.
 Using this method, it minimizes the chances of seeing the same question appearing in quick succession.
 For example, with the initial installation of the app, there are about 500 verses selected in the Easy category.
 At this point it takes all these verses and completely randomizes them in a new list.
 It then works through this list with each puzzle you run, until it has completed them all; it then creates a new random list.